AutoGIS-2019/Exercise-5/README.md

 For this exercise a folder called **`docs`** has been created for storing and publishing the outputs.
 You should store the output maps under the `docs` folder (problems 1 and 2), and publish them online (problem 3).

-- **Exercise 5 is due by the end of day on Wednesday the 5th of December.**
+- **Exercise 5 is due by 16:00 on Wednesday the 4th of December.**

-- Scores on this exercise are out of 20 points.
+- You can gain 20 points from this exercise.

 ### EXPECTED OUTPUTS